 Obviously, you need less content to fulfill your goal rather than broad niches.
 So, determine your niche before making a content plan.

 When you’re in the field, make sure you are conscious about what other players are doing.
 You can’t play right away if you aren’t following those who are already successful in your field.

-So spy your competitor, and figure out what content strategies they are following.
+So spy on your competitor, and figure out what content strategies they are following.
 Once you understand their flows, create your own strategies to outrank your competitors.

 3. Quality over Quantity

 Quality over Quantity is essential to success in blogging.
-But very few people understand the game who succeed in the end.
+But very few people who understand the game succeed in the end.

 Let’s say you’re one man but you want to post daily on your blog in order to succeed in blogging.
 Hopefully, you won’t succeed that way because you can’t produce quality content daily.

 Because quality content is not only SEO friendly but it values your readers.
 But most new bloggers make a mistake, they just produce a copy or thin content that won’t bring value to the readers.
 As a result, they get no blog traffic, no success, and quit blogging.